WildSeed Tasmania

 Athrotaxis laxifolia 'Lax Leaf Pine'

 Natural hybrid between A. cupressoides and A. selaginoides.
-Leaf scales reflexed back from stems to a mderate degree.
+Leaf scales reflexed back from stems to a moderate degree.
 Seed harvested from wild stock.

 Feature Codes: H(If)JNX